rdmtc/node-red-contrib-sun-position/blind_control.md

 As far as possible, only absolute rules should be used, as the use of the minimum and maximum rules further increases the complexity.

-Time and conditions are applied to these rules as well as to absolute rules.
-However, there is the restriction that these rules only apply until the appropriate absolute rule is chosen.

-The restriction is:

-* only minimum/maximum __until__ time - rules will be considered, until the first matching __until__ absolute rule is considered
-* only minimum/maximum __from__ time - rules will be considered which are later as the last matching __from__ absolute rule is considered
-* for non time rules only minimum/maximum rules will be considered which are before the first non time absolute rule is considered.
+Time and conditions apply to minimum and maximum rules in the same way as for absolute rules.
+The absolute, minimum and maximum rules are evaluated independently of each other.
+Thus, there can be a valid absolute, a minimum and a maximum rule at the same time.
+It is not possible to go below the blind level of a minimum rule with an absolute rule or to exceed the blind level of a maximum rule with an absolute rule.

+Minimum and maximum rules can be used primarily for conditional overrides on a rule basis.
+Example: These rules can be used to define at certain times a minimum level for the blind if a window opening contact reports an open window.

+Another Example will be the usage of minimum/maximum level at specific weather conditions which should also override absolute rules.

 ### rules example